-Although we are only in March, the end of year exams, whether you are taking A-levels or university exams are beginning to loom quite large and many students will start to feel the stress over the coming weeks.
+Whether you are taking A-levels or university exams many students will really be feeling the stress over the coming weeks.
 Exam time is hard work, there is no denying it, but there are lots of things you can do to alleviate some of the stress that is often associated with exams.

 Imagine your stress as a drink in a glass.
 If the glass is already half full before you start and then you add some more, the glass is going to overflow.
 There is inevitably going to be some stress surrounding the exams, but if you are starting with an empty glass, it reduces the likelihood of your stress levels overflowing.